tensorflow/tensorflow/CONTRIBUTING.md

 - If the PR passes all the quality checks then we go ahead and assign a reviewer.
-- If the PR didn't meet the validation criteria, we request for additional changes to be made to PR to pass quality checks and send it back or on a rare occassion we may reject it.
+- If the PR didn't meet the validation criteria, we request for additional changes to be made to the PR to pass quality checks and send it back, or on a rare occassion we may reject it.

 **3. Review**

-- For Valid PR, reviewer (person familiar with the code/functionality) checks if the PR looks good or needs additional changes.
+- For valid PR, reviewer (person familiar with the code/functionality) checks if the PR looks good or needs additional changes.
-- If all looks good, reviewer would approve the PR.
+- If all looks good, reviewer approves the PR.
 - If a change is needed, the contributor is requested to make suggested change.
 - You make the change and submit for the review again.
 - This cycle repeats itself till the PR gets approved.